 Water issues shouldn't only make the news when something terrible happens.
 This is a crash course in how to ensure that the public is well-informed about water and wastewater issues, with perspective and advice from a media veteran with more than 25 years of insider experience.
 Pitfalls to avoid, best practices to put to work, and ideas for putting an extraordinary light on your ordinary work.

 How to ensure that your ratepayers and stakeholders know why you need resources to ensure their safe, reliable drinking water supplies remain abundant.

 How to use outreach to schools through classroom visits and plant tours to ensure that the next generation of ratepayers and employees are well-educated about their utilities.

 If your utility is going to use just one tool for online public outreach, Twitter is your best bet.
+(No, really: It's a better use of your time than Facebook.)
 Here's how to get started.

 Ten hazards to water quality that can be fixed with the public's help.

 George Carlin had his seven dirty words.
 Water and wastewater utilities have seven of their own -- and they all need to be censored.
 Or, at the very least, replaced in our conversations with the general public.
 In this presentation, you'll learn why the words "potable", "sludge", "sewer", "wastewater", "garbage disposal", "treatment plant", and "operator" have to go -- and why "purified", "nutrient concentrate", "conveyor/circulator", "unwell water", "drain blender", "rehabilitation facility", and "technician/specialist" need to take their respective places.
 We'll explain why these substitute words are better: Not because they hide things (which is what euphemisms do), but because they're more direct, more specific, and more precise about what is actually taking place.